Experiential Explanations for Reinforcement Learning: Experiment 1: MiniGrid Environment

 We designed our human-participant evaluation following the framework proposed by \citeauthor{Hoffman2018MetricsFE} \cite{Hoffman2018MetricsFE}, evaluating our system for understandability, performance, and user satisfaction.
 We conducted our online evaluation between subjects using Prolific\footnote{http://prolific.co} with 81 participants aged 21-71 years old (M=37.41, SD=11.03); 39.5\% of the participants identified as women.
 The average study completion time was approximately 10 minutes, and we compensated each participant with \$3.75.
-The study consists of two parts: answering a series of prediction tasks (RQ1, RQ3) and a satisfaction survey (RQ2, RQ3).
+The study consists of two parts: answering a series of prediction tasks (RQ2, RQ4) and a satisfaction survey (RQ3, RQ4).
+The explanation group selection were fully randomized and balanced using Qualtrics\footnote{https://www.qualtrics.com/}.